-In this study, we present a novel cross-silo FL framework named \method, designed to directly guarantee user-level DP through the incorporation of per-user weighted clipping.
-The contributions of our work are summarized as follows: \begin{itemize}
+The contributions of this work are summarized as follows: \begin{itemize}

-\item We introduce a problem setting for cross-silo FL under user-level DP across silos, as illustrated in Figure \ref{fig:problem}.

 \item We propose the \method framework and design baseline algorithms capable of achieving user-level DP across silos.
-The baseline algorithms combine limiting the maximum number of records per user and using group-privacy with DP-SGD \cite{abadi2016deep} for each silo.
+The baseline algorithms limit the maximum number of records per user and use group-privacy property of DP.

-\item Our proposed algorithm ULDP-AVG/SGD directly satisfy user-level DP by implementing user-level weighted clipping within each silo, which can effectively bound user-level sensitivity for unlimited number of a single user's records across silos.
-We provide theoretical analysis on the ULDP-AVG, showing a user-level DP bound and a convergence analysis.
+\item We then propose ULDP-AVG/SGD algorithms that directly satisfy user-level DP by implementing user-level weighted clipping within each silo, effectively bounding user-level sensitivity even when a single user may have unbounded number of records across silos.
+We provide theoretical analysis, including privacy bound and convergence analysis.

 \item We evaluate our proposed method and baseline approaches through comprehensive experiments on various real-world datasets.
 The results underscore that our proposed method yields superior trade-offs between privacy and utility compared to the baseline approaches.